ewgf-gg/ewgfgg-backend/README.md

 # ewgf-gg Backend

-This is the backend service that will supplement the frontend for the website.
-The purpose of this is to aggregate replay data, create player profiles based on said data, and then perform statistics analysis using the freshly made player profiles as data points.
+This is the backend service that runs https://www.ewgf.gg/.
+It is designed to collect, analyze, and serve Tekken 8 Ranked battle data, served from the [Wavu Wank api](https://wank.wavu.wiki/api).
+This service will poll the Wavu api for new data, and update the relevant tables within the database.

 ## Technologies used
 ![java](https://github.com/user-attachments/assets/b199be0a-1d89-404b-8ba8-c1f2bf399a99) ![spring-boot](https://github.com/user-attachments/assets/4b94f768-a3bf-4faa-8fc8-c05b2e324b0e) ![postgresql(1)](https://github.com/user-attachments/assets/5d1fd3f9-742e-42ef-bfc5-42ed60954938) ![docker(1)](https://github.com/user-attachments/assets/141d79d6-38e9-426d-9c52-1e464da5eddb) ![rabbitmq(2)](https://github.com/user-attachments/assets/3fa507a4-2fc9-4d80-accd-5dad79a3e774)

-## Current Architecture (as of 01/19/2025)
+## Current Production Architecture (as of 01/19/2025)
 ![Tekken Diagrams(1)](https://github.com/user-attachments/assets/acec0bdd-6d5e-4474-913b-59fa1f038183)

-## How to run the server locally
+## Data Flow

+1. Battle data is fetched by `WavuService.java`
+2. Battle data is published to RabbitMQ in batches of 6000 - 12000
+3. BattleProcessingService listens for new messages from RabbitMQ, processes batches
+4. Events are published when new data is processed
+5. Statistics are re-calculated in
+6. Frontend requests data through REST endpoints
+7. Controllers retrieve and format the data for presentation

+## Local Development Setup

-1. Clone this repository.
+1. Clone this repository
-2. In your environment variables, set your active profile to "Dev"
+2. In your environment configuration, set your active profile to "Dev"
 3. Install and run the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/#)
-4. The service should handle downloading and creating of the two dependencies needed, which should be RabbitMQ and Postgres v17.
+4. The service will automatically download the required dependencies (RabbitMQ and PostgreSQL v17)
+5. Run the commands from `init.sql` within the containerized postgres database
+6. Run the application using your preferred IDE or via command line: ./mvnw spring-boot:run

-## Lessons Learned (so far)
+## Lessons Learned
-* **Concurrency & Multithreading:** Lots and lots of race conditions and deadlocks.
-Figuring out how to mitigate them, and how to handle them gracefully without incurring data or performance losses.

-* **Caching:** In order to improve the performance of the database, I decided to cache frequently accessed data rather than bombarding the database with existence checks.

-* **Upsert vs. Query->Modify->Insert:** One of the main ways I mitigated race conditions was to modify rows atomically, rather than locking an entire table.
-This was done by upserting the *increments* of wins and losses, instead of the total wins and losses.
-This eliminated a good chunk of the race conditions and also eliminated the possibility of inserting stale data.

-* **JPA vs JDBC:** One of the earliest bottlenecks I faced so far with JPA, particularly when I would query the database.
-The default `findAll()` and `saveAll()` methods are not batched by default (though you can change the `spring.jpa.properties.hibernate.jdbc.batch_size` to fix this), though in order to resolve race conditions and later implement upserting, I would need the more granular control that JDBC provided.

-* **Database interfacing:** I had never worked with Postgres yet, nor have I built any personal projects (Java or otherwise) that used any sort of database.
-Understanding how java classes interopped with the database was fun, and I must say I am eternally grateful for the mighty Jdbc Template.
+### Concurrency & Multithreading
+Dealing with race conditions and deadlocks was a significant challenge.
+Key solutions included:
+* Sorting batches prior to insertion
+* Leveraging virtual threads for better resource utilization
+* Upsert operations eliminated race conditions by atomically modifying rows
+* Incrementing wins/losses directly instead of read->modify->insert dramatically reduced database reads, eliminated issues with stale data from having multiple threads target the same rows
+* Using JDBC for more granular control over database operations

+JPA vs JDBC Tradeoffs
+Discovered limitations with JPA for high-throughput operations:

+* Default JPA methods weren't batched or executed efficiently JDBC provided more control for optimizing database interactions Custom query implementations delivered better performance for specific operations

 ## Changelog